-Since the site diary is a formal record of your construction project’s worksite progress, it should include all events that could affect the progress and your quality of finished work.
-In the modern fast-paced construction world, document control and management is imperative for every construction project.
+Since the site diary is a formal record of your construction project’s worksite progress, it should include all events that could affect the progress and the quality of the finished work.
+In the modern fast-paced construction world, document control and management are imperative for every construction project.
 No matter what role you play in the project—project manager, site manager, estimator, contracts manager—everyone has the administrative responsibility that is critical for your project’s success.

 For the person in charge of the daily site activities, the daily construction log or site diary is a very important administrative tool.
 Other than being an essential record of your project’s development, your site diary also acts as substantial documentation for many other construction contract aspects.